x200706/cascade-lightgbm-lstm-rainfall/README.md

 The release implementation is in [cascade_model.py](cascade_model.py).
 It combines data preparation, model training, metric reporting, and prediction plots in a single script.

 Traditional Chinese documentation is available in [README.zh-TW.md](README.zh-TW.md).
-The earlier autoresearch workspace README is preserved as [README.autoresearch.md](README.autoresearch.md).

 ## Model